IAmSuyogJadhav/Emotion-Recognition/README.md

 ## Ultimate goal
 The project aims to create a webapp that will recognise a person's emotions live in the browser.
 It can also be further developed to include some nice applications.
 ## Current status
-Right now, the focus is on the backend.
-The model has been trained with keras, using TensorFlow backend.
+As of now, the model has been trained from scratch with keras, using TensorFlow backend.
 The model architecture is shown below.
-Addition of CNN was the main step in improving the accuracy of the model.
 ![alt text](https://github.com/IAmSuyogJadhav/Emotion-Recognition/blob/master/network.png)

 ## To-Do's